 Dr Sara Wickham is a midwife, educator and researcher who has been writing and lecturing about induction of labour for more than twenty years.
 She also wrote her PhD thesis on this topic.

-Sara is the author or editor of fifteen books, has edited three midwifery journals and provides in-person and online educational and consultancy services for midwifery, medical and health-related practitioners and organisations around the world.
+Sara is the author or editor of seventeen books, has edited three midwifery journals and provides in-person and online educational and consultancy services for midwifery, medical and health-related practitioners and organisations around the world.

 A Few Frequently Asked Questions